Schwarzbaer/friction_zero/README.md

   * Repulsors should act like dampening springs
   * (low importance) Make angular stabilization deactivateable
   * (low importance) Stabilize to global orientation
-* Stabilizer: Code equals that of airbrake
+* (SMALL) Stabilizer: Code equals that of airbrake
 * Air drag and aerodynamics (https://www.gamedev.net/forums/topic/457235-flight-sim-physics/)
   * Drag scales with the square of the speed
   * Artist-defined air density